apache/arrow-site/_posts/2022-03-16-datafusion-contrib.md

 # Introduction

-[DataFusion](https://arrow.apache.org/datafusion/) is an extensible query execution framework, written in Rust, that uses Apache Arrow as its in-memory format.
+Apache Arrow [DataFusion](https://arrow.apache.org/datafusion/) is an extensible query execution framework, written in Rust, that uses [Apache Arrow](https://arrow.apache.org) as its in-memory format.

 When you want to extend your Rust project with [SQL support](https://arrow.apache.org/datafusion/user-guide/sql/sql_status.html), a DataFrame API, or the ability to read and process Parquet, JSON, Avro or CSV data, DataFusion is definitely worth checking out.
+DataFusion's pluggable design makes creating extensions at various points particular easy to build.

 DataFusion's  SQL, `DataFrame`, and manual `PlanBuilder` API let users access a sophisticated query optimizer and execution engine capable of fast, resource efficient, and parallel execution that takes optimal advantage of todays multicore hardware.
 Being written in Rust means DataFusion can offer *both* the safety of dynamic languages as well as the resource efficiency of a compiled language.

-The Apache Arrow DataFusion team is pleased to announce the creation of the [DataFusion-Contrib](https://github.com/datafusion-contrib) GitHub organization.
-This organization was created to provide an unofficial testing ground for new DataFusion features and as home for extensions to the core DataFusion project.
-There are currently five active repositories within this organization which are summarized below.
+The DataFusion team is pleased to announce the creation of the [DataFusion-Contrib](https://github.com/datafusion-contrib) GitHub organization to support and accelerate other projects.
+While the core DataFusion library remains under Apache governance, the contrib organization provides a more flexible testing ground for new DataFusion features and a home for DataFusion extensions.

 ## DataFusion-Python

-This [project](https://github.com/datafusion-contrib/datafusion-python) provides Python bindings to the core Rust implementation of DataFusion.
-It already provides many core methods for working with DataFusion such as:
+This [project](https://github.com/datafusion-contrib/datafusion-python) provides Python bindings to the core Rust implementation of DataFusion, which allows users to:

-- Work with a SQL or DataFrame API for creating query plans, executing them in a multi-threaded environment, and returning results in Python
+- Work with familiar SQL or DataFrame APIs to run queries in a safe, multi-threaded environment, returning results in Python
-- Creation of User Defined Functions and User Defined Aggregate Functions for complex operations
+- Create User Defined Functions and User Defined Aggregate Functions for complex operations
-- Provides zero copy between Python and underlying Rust based execution engine
+- Pay no overhead to copy between Python and underlying Rust execution engine (by way of Apache Arrow arrays)

 ### Upcoming enhancements

-Going forward there will be a focus on exposing more features from the underlying Rust implementation of DataFusion and improving documentation.
+The team is focusing on exposing more features from the underlying Rust implementation of DataFusion and improving documentation.

 ### How to install